asozialesnetzwerk/STK/media/trunk/blender_25/README.txt

 * Take 'enable sfx on texture' boolean into account
 * Old browser used yes/no for booleans... new one uses true/false.
 Fix this.
 * clampU --> clampu, clampV --> clampv
+* Convert kart color from floating point format to integer format